ibm-cloud-docs/netezza/cos/setting-cos-bucket.md

 ### Access the settings page
 {: #access_settings}

-1. Sign in to the system.
+1. Login to your console account.
+2. Click on ☰ Menu Icon (breadcrumb/top menu) and navigate to **Settings**.
+3. In the menu, look for or search for `Object Storage`.
-2. Navigate to the settings page.
+4. Click on **Object Storage** to open its dedicated settings or management page.

 ### Add a COS bucket
 {: #add_cos_bkt}